Frédéric Boutet: The Birthmark (complete)

 He lowered his voice.
 The rolling of the car could be heard.

-“So, the villa is to the right.
+“So, the villa is to the right?
 I will only have to follow the wall along the hedge…” He stopped, and sounding choked, said: “Is she there?
-You are sure?”
+Are you sure?”